 Fox Valley Technical College’s 94% graduate employment rate doesn’t happen by chance.
-The high job placement is the result of careful matching of graduates’ skills to employer needs.
+The high employment rates are the result of carefully connecting graduates’ skills to employer needs.
 Employer advisory committees guide the curriculum for each FVTC occupational program, providing real-world business expertise that positions the college’s graduates for employment in their industries.

 There are three types of employer advisory committees: